interviewcrew/hub/prompt_plan.md

 This phase focuses on creating API endpoints for managing entities central to the interview workflow, building upon the schemas defined earlier.

-### Prompt 5.1: HiringPipeline CRUD API Endpoints
+### Prompt 5.1: Position CRUD API Endpoints

-1. Create Next.js API route handlers for `HiringPipeline` CRUD operations under `src/app/api/hiring-pipelines/`:
+1. Create Next.js API route handlers for `Position` CRUD operations under `src/app/api/positions/`:
-   - `POST /api/hiring-pipelines`: Create a new Hiring Pipeline.
-Validate against `createHiringPipelineSchema`.
+   - `POST /api/positions`: Create a new Position.
+Validate against `createPositionSchema`.
 Ensure `clientId` and `accountManagerId` exist.
-   - `GET /api/hiring-pipelines`: Get all Hiring Pipelines.
+   - `GET /api/positions`: Get all Positions.
 Allow filtering by `clientId` and/or `accountManagerId`.
-   - `GET /api/hiring-pipelines/[id]`: Get a single Hiring Pipeline by ID, optionally including its associated `InterviewStep`s (use Drizzle relations).
+   - `GET /api/positions/[id]`: Get a single Position by ID, optionally including its associated `InterviewStep`s (use Drizzle relations).
-   - `PUT /api/hiring-pipelines/[id]`: Update a Hiring Pipeline.
-Validate against `updateHiringPipelineSchema`.
+   - `PUT /api/positions/[id]`: Update a Position.
+Validate against `updatePositionSchema`.
-   - `DELETE /api/hiring-pipelines/[id]`: Delete a Hiring Pipeline.
+   - `DELETE /api/positions/[id]`: Delete a Position.
 Consider cascading deletes or soft deletes for associated entities if necessary (for MVP, simple delete is fine, but note implications).
 2. Implement using Drizzle, include error handling, and use appropriate status codes.
 3. Write integration tests for these API endpoints using Vitest.
-Place tests in `src/app/api/hiring-pipelines/hiringPipelines.test.ts`.
+Place tests in `src/app/api/positions/positions.test.ts`.

 ### Prompt 5.2: OriginalAssignment CRUD API Endpoints